 How does the VOlunteer Partnership program work?

 The Selway Bitterroot Frank Church Foundation is a wilderness stewardship organization, and we accomplish our work through partnerships and volunteers.
-Each year, we partner with national and local, community-based groups to host multi-day volunteer stewardship projects in the Selway-Bitterroot and Frank Church-River of No Return Wilderness Areas.
+We partner with national and local, community-based groups each year to host multi-day volunteer stewardship projects in the Selway-Bitterroot and Frank Church-River of No Return Wilderness Areas.
 Each wilderness stewardship partnership project is planned to meet the capabilities and interests of volunteer groups.
-We will work closely with you and your group to make sure projects are well thought out, planned, and fun.
+We will work closely with you and your group to ensure projects are well thought out, planned, and fun.

 PROJECTS

-SBFC wilderness stewardship projects are typically multiple days and run for 6-8 days.
+SBFC wilderness stewardship projects typically run for 6-8 days.

 We require a minimum of 5 volunteers and a maximum of 10-12 volunteers.
-SBFC always provides a trained Wilderness Steward leader who has crosscut saw and Wilderness First Responder certifications.
+SBFC always provides a trained Wilderness Steward leader who has crosscut saw and Wilderness First Aid (or higher) certifications.
 Our partners are welcome to bring a leader.
 Projects are typically located in accessible but remote wilderness, wildlands and backcountry areas.

 SBFC can also arrange 1- or 2-day projects for groups up to 20.

-The SBFC Volunteer Coordinator will work with the partner volunteer group leader to determine project logistics that include:
+The SBFC Volunteer Director will work with the partner volunteer group leader to determine project logistics that include:

 Dates (a typical hitch model runs midweek to midweek)